 The first step towards saving an orchid without roots is to examine its physical structure.
 Take a close look at its root system to determine the extent of damage.
 Look to see if the damage extends to the stem.
 If the damage encompasses the root and the stem, you will be better off cutting from the stem on down.

-Ensure you use sterilized scissors or gardening shears to prune the orchid.
-When cutting, it is best to leave a portion of the dead stem to act as a form of protection for the healthy parts.
+Use sterilized scissors or gardening shears to prune the orchid.
 Try as much as possible to avoid cutting or damaging the aerial roots.
 Aerial roots play an integral role in moisture and nutrient absorption, more so when the main roots become dysfunctional.

 How to Use Sphagnum Moss to Rescue an Orchid With No Roots

 In addition to removing dead or rotted roots from your orchid, you’ll also want to use sphagnum moss to help grow new roots.